Qubes-Community/Contents/docs/privacy/anonymizing-your-mac-address.md

 [main]
 dhcp=dhclient
 ```
 Afterwards edit `/etc/dhcp/dhclient.conf` and remove or comment out the line starting with `send host-name`.
+If the file does not exist, you may be fine already.
+In any case it makes sense to double check your results on e.g. your home router, `wireshark` or `tcpdump`.

 If you want to decide per connection, `NetworkManager` also provides an option to not send the hostname:
 Edit the saved connection files at `/rw/config/NM-system-connections/*.nmconnection` and add the `dhcp-send-hostname=false` line to both the `[ipv4]` and the `[ipv6]` section.